spyder-ide/qtpy/README.md

 ## Success Stories

-You can check out examples of how QtPy adds support for multiple bindings and allows to incrementally update packages here:
+You can check out examples of how QtPy adds support for multiple bindings and allows for incremental updates to new binding versions here:

 * [git-cola](https://github.com/git-cola/git-cola/issues/232)
 * [spyder](https://github.com/spyder-ide/spyder)